1,000 full- and part-time students, both traditional and non-traditional

 The Hazleton Undergraduate Center opened in September 1934 and was housed in various locations in downtown Hazleton.
 A permanent home came in December 1948 through a purchase and donation when the college acquired the 66-acre former estate of the Markle family.
 The estate consisted of four buildings, including a 32-room fieldstone mansion, giving the university the space it needed.

 Penn State University offers baccalaureate degrees, associate degrees, minors, and credit & non-credit certificates in a wide variety of disciplines.
 More than 160 Penn State majors can be started here and completed at University Park or another Penn State campus.
-Additionally, eight baccalaureate degree programs and five associate degree programs can be completed at Penn State Hazleton.
+Additionally, nine baccalaureate degree programs and five associate degree programs can be completed at Penn State Hazleton.

 Visit the Academic Programs page »